J. F. R. Jacob: Bangladesh Liberation War

 The strategy eventually led to the capture of Dhaka.
 The Pakistani forces were selectively bypassed, their communication centres were captured and secured, and their command and control capabilities were destroyed.
 His campaign was planned for execution in three weeks, but was executed in under a fortnight.

-Jacob understood that a protracted war would not be in India's best interests.
 On 16 December, during a lull in the battle, Jacob sought permission to visit Niazi to seek his surrender.
 He flew to Dhaka and obtained an unconditional surrender from Niazi, who later accused Jacob of blackmailing him into the surrender by threatening to order the annihilation of Pakistani troops in the east by bombing.
-Gen. Jacob made Niazi surrender in a public surrender at the Dhaka racecourse in front of the people of Dhaka, as well as provide a guard of honour.
+Gen. Jacob made Niazi surrender publicly at the Dhaka racecourse in front of the people of Dhaka, and provided a guard of honour.

 The war was a significant victory for India, with nearly ninety thousand Pakistani soldiers surrendering to the Indian Army despite only three thousand Indian soldiers in the immediate area of Dhaka.

 A study of the campaign by Pakistan's National Defence College concluded that "the credit really goes to Jacob's meticulous preparations in the Indian eastern command and to the implementation by his corps commanders."
 According to the website Bharat Rakshak, Jacob had repeatedly asserted that the Bangladesh war was only successful because of his own efforts rather than those of Field Marshal Manekshaw or the GOC-in-C of Eastern Command, Lieutenant General Aurora.

 For his role in the war, Jacob was awarded the Param Vishisht Seva Medal (PVSM) for distinguished service of the most exceptional order.
-The citation for the PVSM reads as follows: